 - Which is the impact of introducing IoT technology into the BPM lifecycle?

 - How the top-down and bottom-up paradigms in which BPM and IoT rely respectively can coexist and benefit each other when merged?

 - How to bridge the abstraction gap between low-level (sensor data) and high-level events?

 - How BPM will deal with the changing nature imposed by IoT technology?

 - How real-time communication and collaboration required in IoT systems will be supported by BPM?

-The objective of this workshop is therefore to attract novel research at the intersection of these two areas by bringing together practitioners and researchers from both communities that are interested in making IoT-based business processes a reality.
+The objective of this workshop is twofold.
+On the one hand we want to attract novel research at the intersection of these two areas by bringing together practitioners and researchers from both communities that are interested in making IoT-based business processes a reality.
 BP-Meet-IoT will discuss the current state of ongoing research, industry needs, future trends, and practical experiences.
-To broaden our knowledge and contribute with novel research at the intersection of these areas, we intend to bring together practitioners and researchers that are interested in making IoT-based ubiquitous business processes a reality.
-BP-Meet-IoT will discuss the current state of ongoing research, industry needs, future trends, and practical experiences.
+The topics of the workshop include, but are not limited to:

 - Connection of analytical processes with IoT

 - Specifying the autonomy level of IoT things